Resh Marhatta

 Resh Marhatta (Nepali: / हिन्दी : रेश मराठा) is a Nepalese actor and filmmaker.
 Resh is also an author, columnist and a business educator.
 Resh has received a business teaching license from Utah State Board of Education.
-He is a graduate from Weber State University with high honor (Phi Kappa Phi Honor Society) Getting a presidential scholarship and registering his name on who’s who book among American universities and colleges sums up his academic excellency.
+He is a graduate from Weber State University with high honor (Phi Kappa Phi Honor Society) He received a presidential scholarship and was included in Who’s Who Among American Universities and Colleges.
 He was elected as a Student Body Officer (Senator) in Weber State University.
 He made his acting debut with a supporting role in the Finish TV series called Junketeers directed by Timu during his California days back in 2001.
 He did his first modeling assignment with Artistic Imaging LLC, photographed by Jason Montgomery in Salt Lake City, Utah.

-Marhatta travels around the world as a motivational speaker for youth empowerment.
+He works as a motivational speaker.
 He is frequently seen judging for beauty pageants and other reality shows in countries like Singapore, Bangladesh, Nepal, India, and Thailand.
-He was honored as an Asian Youth Icon 2015, in Singapore by the King of Medan (Indonesia) Raja Gontar organized by Tan Beverly, Orchid Country Club, Grand Ballroom, Singapore / हिन्दी : रेश मराठा e.
-Marhatta also received doctor of letters from Kings University, on 30 May 2016 for his achievements at Hilton Convention Center at Hilton Hotel, Baltimore, Maryland.
+In 2015, he received the Asian Youth Icon award in Singapore, presented by Raja Gontar.
+On 30 May 2016, Marhatta received an honorary doctor of letters from Kings University.

-Marhatta is been writing columns in magazines of Nepal, Vibes and Food & Wine regarding health and fitness.
+Marhatta has written columns on health and fitness for the Nepalese magazines Vibes and Food & Wine.
 He has written three novels Roots (one of the untold stories of Asia), 11th Street (Romantic Thriller) and T2V, Trip to Vegas (Suspense Thriller).
-Trip to Vegas was released among the panel of intellects, Pevannan Kuppusamy, Selvi Kuman, Carolin Praba, Unni Sivaraman and Tamil/ Indian actor Rkay. in an event held in Baltimore in 2016.
+Trip to Vegas was released during an event in Baltimore in 2016.

 Family

 Resh Marhatta belongs to family of Parashar Gotri Maratha immigrants into Gorkha Kingdom from Maharashtra, later moved to Jhamsikhel, Lalitpur then to the US.
-His father is Shakti Marhatta, who served as an economist in the Finance Ministry of Nepal and was one of the key bureaucrats while designing and implementing value towards modernizing and reforming revenue administration of Nepal and his mother is Bina Marhatta, a housewife.
+His father, Shakti Marhatta, was an economist in the Finance Ministry of Nepal, and his mother, Bina Marhatta, is a housewife.
 Resh is the youngest of six siblings.
 He went to MAV Boarding School in early days.